Splyt (SHOPX) Price Tops $0.11

 About Splyt

-It is usually not presently possible to buy alternative cryptocurrencies such as Splyt directly using US dollars.
-Investors seeking to acquire Splyt should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Splyt using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Splyt directly using US dollars.
+Investors seeking to trade Splyt should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Splyt using one of the aforementioned exchanges.

 Receive News & Updates for Splyt Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Splyt and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.